 Spanish for Native Speakers (SNS)

-These courses focus on the development of communicative competence in reading, writing, speaking and listening and viewing, as well as on understanding Hispanic cultures and issues of identity of heritage speakers of Spanish in the United States.
+These courses focus on the development of communicative competence in reading, writing, speaking, listening and viewing, as well as on understanding Hispanic cultures and issues of identity of heritage speakers of Spanish in the United States.
 Students will also develop an awareness and understanding of Hispanic cultures, including language variation, customs, geography, history, and current events.

 During these courses, students will gain confidence using Spanish to express their own thoughts on social and academic themes, interact with other speakers of the language, understand oral and written messages, make oral and written presentations, reflect on language variation, and critically view and evaluate media resources and web sites.
 Students will be able to understand material presented on a variety of topics related to contemporary events and issues in Hispanic communities.

 Successful completion of SNS1 through SNS3 will complete the three-credit graduation requirement in the area of CTAE/Modern Language/Latin/Fine Arts.

 This is a post-AP Spanish course for students who have demonstrated, whether through heritage learning or completion of AP Spanish, advanced proficiency levels of listening, speaking, reading and writing Spanish.
 The course consists of year-long instruction in the medical interpreting field.